 Race.
 A major topic of conversation since George Floyd’s death in May 2020.
-And it’s been taking shape in two courtrooms.
-The first is in the trial over Ahmaud Arbery’s killing, where three men are on trial for allegedly murdering him in Feb 2020.
-The second is Kyle Rittenhouse’s case.
-He was just acquitted of all charges after killing two people and injuring a third during a BLM protest last year following the shooting of Jacob Blake.
+And it’s recently taken shape in a few courtrooms.
+First, with the trial over Ahmaud Arbery’s killing, where three men were found guilty of murdering him in Feb 2020.
+Second, with Kyle Rittenhouse’s case.
+A jury acquitted him of five charges, including homicide, after killing two people and injuring a third during a BLM protest in Kenosha, WI last year after Jacob Blake’s shooting.
+And last, with Kimberly Potter's trial.
+She's facing charges for shooting and killing Daunte Wright in April.
 Check out our explainer on systemic racism in the US.
 And learn how you can be an ally in the fight against racism.

 Return-to-office.
 After almost two years of WFH life, many employees are returning to or have returned to the office.
 And there’s been a lot of debate about what’s the best way to work IRL again.
 Think: Vaccine mandates for employees.
 Hybrid work models.
 And paid leave — which is also front-and-center in Congress’s efforts to pass a social spending package.
-Our CEOs and co-founders also shared why the US needs a paid leave program. #ShowUsYourLeave.
+We Skimm’d the reality of child care in the US without paid family leave.
+And check out our resources to help support the movement for a national paid leave program. #ShowUsYourLeave

 The White House.
 No matter what side of the political spectrum you fall on, presidents are typically divisive in one way or another.
 President Biden is wrapping up his first year in office.
 And we've been tracking how he's held up (or hasn't held up) with key campaign promises.
 Check it out.